ym1085/ym1085/README.md

 <!-- > Blog : https://sw-ym.tistory.com -->

 - I'm a software engineer interested in cloud technology.
-- I'm currently interested in terraform, docker, and kubernetes.
+- I'm currently interested in terraform, docker, and k8s.

 <!-- ## 👆 Once I've used -->